-- 1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification Version 3 located at https://spec.torproject.org/rend-spec-v3. - 2.
+- 1. The Domain Name MUST contain at least two Domain Labels, where the right-most Domain Label is "onion", and the Domain Label immediately preceding the right-most "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification Version 3 located at https://spec.torproject.org/rend-spec-v3. - 2.
 The CA MUST verify the Applicant's control over the .onion Domain Name using at least one of the methods listed below: - a.
-The CA MAY verify the Applicant's control over the .onion service by using method in Section 3.2.2.4.6 Agreed-Upon Change to Website.
-If this method is replaced by a newer version(s) of Agreed-Upon Change to Website, the timelines for use of new and existing version of this method that are defined in Section 3.2.2.4 SHALL apply. - b.
-The CA MAY verify the Applicant's control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion public key if the Attributes section of the certificationRequestInfo contains: - i.
-A caSigningNonce attribute that contains a Random Value that is generated by the CA; and - ii.
-An applicantSigningNonce attribute that contains a single value with at least 64-bits of entropy that is generated by the Applicant.
+The CA MAY verify the Applicant's control over the .onion service by using one of the following methods from Section 3.2.2.4: - i.
+Section 3.2.2.4.6 Agreed-Upon Change to Website - ii.
+Section 3.2.2.4.18 Agreed-Upon Change to Website v2 - iii.
+Section 3.2.2.4.19 Agreed-Upon Change to Website ACME

+When these methods are used to verify the Applicant's control over the .onion service, the CA MUST use Tor protocol to establish a connection to the .onion hidden service.
+The CA MUST NOT delegate or rely on a third-party to establish the connection, such as by using Tor2Web.